 You know, we’re lucky.
 We have great parents, great friends, and each other too.”

 Todd wiggled his eyebrows.
 “Life couldn’t be better.”
-Then he busted up laughing.

 After dinner we watched TV with my folks for a while.
 When the ten o’clock news came on we said our goodnights and went up to my room.